World War II Country Trends: Iran

 Barbarossa (June 1941)

 Stalin cooperated with Hitler in the early phase of the War, supplying large quantities of strategic materials.
-Iran until the NAZIs launched Operation Barbarossa, the invasion of the Soviet Union, was a backwater of the War, of little strategic importance except that it was located close to Iraqi oil fields.
+He also engaged in a series of aggressions against neighboiring countries.
+Iran was one of the possible Soviet victories.
+Reza Shal's policy of playing the Soviets off the British collaosed with when the the NAZIs launched Operation Barbarossa, the invasion of the Soviet Union (June 1941).
+Hitler's invasion made the Doviets and British allies.
+Iran was a backwater of the War, of little strategic importance except that it was located close to Iraqi oil fields.
 This changed with Barbarossa.
 A key to the Allied victory over NAZI Germany was to keep the Soviets in the War.
-The Soviets appeled for war material whch was urgently needed as the Wehrmacht swept over the western Soviet Union.
-Iran became a possible route for these shipments and thus suddenly became of major strategic importance.
+The Soviets appealed for war material whch was urgently needed as the Wehrmacht swept over the western Soviet Union.
+Iran instantly changed from being a backwater to a country of immense strategic importance.
+Iran was a possible route for the shipments of war supplies to the Siviets.
+And as a result, both countries turned their attention to Iran.

 Mohammad Reza Shah Pahlavi (September 1941)